ovh/docs/pages/platform/public-cloud/volume-backup/guide.en-gb.md

 ==> Insert Volume Backup Creation workflow Screenshot

 Coming from Block Storage volume section, the volume concerned is indicated.
-Otherwise, please select the volume you want to backup.
+Otherwise, select the volume you want to backup.
 Then select the type of backup you want to create: Volume Snapshot or Volume Backup.
 Choosing Volume Snapshot, you will have the possibility to modify the name of the Volume Snapshot to be created before validating `Create the backup`{.action}.
 Choosing Volume Backup, you'll be asked to detach your volume from the instance in order to continue.
 You'll be then able to modify the name of the Volume Snapshot to be created before validating `Create the backup`{.action}.